Darkness4/blog/pages/blog/2024-02-17-gitops-systemd/page.md

 About inventory, you can use `hostname` in the scripts to create node specific configuration.
 If you want to work with "tags", just do some Bash programming.
 After all, Ansible is just some Python programming.

 And about Ceph, well...
 Ceph does not recommend Ansible anymore, and they recommend [Cephadm](https://docs.ceph.com/en/reef/cephadm/install/#cephadm-deploying-new-cluster) and [Rook](https://rook.io).
-I recommend using Rook too since I've used it personally and it's quite stable.
+I recommend using Rook too since I've used it personally, and it's quite stable.
 Using [ArgoCD](https://argoproj.github.io/cd/) or [Flux](https://fluxcd.io), you could do GitOps with Rook.

 In reality, if I'm starting an infrastructure from scratch, I would deploy a Kubernetes cluster with [K0s](https://k0sproject.io) since their configuration is declarative, which allows push-based GitOps (but we configure our Kubernetes only when deploying or upgrading it, it's not that frequent and that requires admin privileges).
 Then, I would use ArgoCD or Flux to deploy my application, Rook to deploy Ceph, [KubeVirt](https://kubevirt.io) to deploy VMs, [MetalLB](https://metallb.universe.tf) to deploy a LoadBalancer, ...
 You name it.